NVIDIA/NeMo-Curator/docs/user-guide/syntheticdata.rst

 module which allows you to host your own model for LLM inference.

 NeMo Curator offers prebuilt synthetic data generation pipelines for Supervised Fine-Tuning (SFT) and preference data, which were used to generate data for training `Nemotron-4 340B <https://research.nvidia.com/publication/2024-06_nemotron-4-340b>`_.
+It also now supports the pipelines used in generating `Nemotron-CC <https://arxiv.org/abs/2412.02595>`_.
 Additionally, you can seamlessly integrate filtering and deduplication steps in your synthetic data pipeline with the other modules available in NeMo Curator.

 Connect to an LLM Service